Top 5 Holiday Cottages in Barmouth

 Sleeps 4 | Farm Stay | WiFi | Near Beach | Near Pub | Real Fire

 Nant, which means brook or spring in welsh and refers to the small brook that runs past this cottage, is a two bedroom self catering barn conversion in Dyffryn Ardudwy.
 Its difficult for me to be objective when describing Nant as its the larger of the two self catering cottages that we let out ourselves here on the farm.
 But I hope you’ll agree when I say they’re nicely furnished and decorated.

+No list of Holiday Cottages In Barmouth would be complete without the beautiful Coed Y Moel.
 Formerly the home of a sea captain sailing from Barmouth, this 3 bedroom stone cottage commands truly spectacular views over the Mawddach estuary and Cader Idris beyond.
 The cottage itself is a traditional build of stonewalls under a welsh slate roof.
 I was sold on the place before I stepped over the threshold.
 But I can happily report that the cottage is perfect on the inside too.

 An Elizabethan manor house set in the beautiful Snowdonia countryside in North Wales.
 The architecture of this amazing property is matched by its rich and fascinating history.
 If only buildings could talk.
 The grand fireplace would reminisce how it had warmed the toes of the native princes of Wales.
 The oak paneled walls in the King’s Bedroom would giggle of the soft snoring of Charles II.
 The library would whisper of the clandestine plans of the revolutionary Owain Glyndwr and the secret staircases leading down to the servants quarters would blush with stories of flirtatious encounters.